Site icon The Who Blog

 Explanation:

-The Incident Commander or Unified Commander is a group of people empowered by the United States government to take control of the responses to be made to agreement with any type of major incident.
+The Incident Commander or Unified Commander remain a group of people empowered by the United States government to take control of the responses to be made to agreement with any type of major incident.

 To fulfill their duty, they often recruited local people to help with their operations.
 Before allowing the local population to assist, they will explain the objectives of the incident and the reasons for their operations to the local population to ensure that the objectives are met.